 - 1. Minnesota Employers: In the event that the Employer is located in Minnesota ("MN"): - (a) Any Participant and any Spouse (or Domestic Partner) who permanently resides in MN and is eligible for Retiree Health Insurance Coverage shall receive such coverage through Health Partners; provided, however, that an Aetna RX-only Plan Option may be made available to such individuals. - (b) Any Participant and any Spouse (or Domestic Partner) who permanently resides outside of MN and is eligible for coverage under the Health Insurance Plan Options shall receive such coverage through Aetna. - 2.
-Spouse (or Domestic Partner) Coverage Outside of Minnesota or New Mexico: In the event that the Employer is located outside of MN, any Participant and any Spouse (or Domestic Partner) who is eligible for Retiree Health Insurance Coverage shall receive such coverage through Aetna regardless of his or her state of residence. - 3.
-Dependents: In the event that a Dependent Child is eligible for coverage, he or she will receive such coverage through the same Health Insurer as the Participant (except to the extent required in order to comply with a qualified medical child support order). - 4.
+Spouse (or Domestic Partner) Coverage Outside of Minnesota or New Mexico: In the event that the Employer is located outside of MN, any Participant and any Spouse (or Domestic Partner) who is eligible for Retiree Health Insurance Coverage shall receive such coverage through Aetna regardless of their state of residence. - 3.
+Dependents: In the event that a Dependent Child is eligible for coverage, they will receive such coverage through the same Health Insurer as the Participant (except to the extent required in order to comply with a qualified medical child support order). - 4.
 Special Enrollment Rights in Minnesota: With respect to any Participant who resides in MN, if such Participant is enrolled in a Health Insurance Plan Option and is eligible to enroll a new Dependent Child as a result of birth, adoption, or placement for adoption, the requirement to enroll the Dependent Child within thirty (30) days of the special enrollment event does not apply. - 5.
-Transfer Between Options: An enrolled Participant or other enrolled individual who moves to a state or coverage area may make a mid-year change to a different Health Insurance Plan Option if the Health Insurance Plan Options for that state or coverage area are different than those available in the state or coverage area from which he or she moved (subject to the other rules of the Plan regarding enrollment in the Health Insurance Plan Options).
+Transfer Between Options: An enrolled Participant or other enrolled individual who moves to a state or coverage area may make a mid-year change to a different Health Insurance Plan Option if the Health Insurance Plan Options for that state or coverage area are different than those available in the state or coverage area from which they moved (subject to the other rules of the Plan regarding enrollment in the Health Insurance Plan Options).
 Application of Medicare rules may result in a temporary lapse in coverage under the Health Insurance Plan Options if a Participant or other enrolled individual changes residence (e.g., from one state to another or between coverage areas). - 6.
-Transfer Between Insurers: If an enrolled Participant or other enrolled individual moves to a state or area where coverage in the Health Insurance Plan Options is underwritten by a different insurer, he or she may select from any of the Health Insurance Plan Options offered by that health insurer for which he or she is eligible without regard to the prior Health Insurance Plan Option in which he or she was enrolled; provided he or she does so within 30 days of moving to the new state or coverage area.
+Transfer Between Insurers: If an enrolled Participant or other enrolled individual moves to a state or area where coverage in the Health Insurance Plan Options is underwritten by a different insurer, they may select from any of the Health Insurance Plan Options offered by that health insurer for which they are eligible without regard to the prior

+Health Insurance Plan Option in which they were enrolled; provided they do so within 30 days of moving to the new state or coverage area.